Use drugs to treat the various aspects of disease pathology.

 Due to the loss of dystrophin, skeletal and heart muscle of Duchenne patients are under continuous stress (oxidative stress), which is yet another process that leads to the formation of scar tissue and also impairs the energy production of muscle fibers by the mitochondria (power generators).
 In muscle this leads to loss of muscle function.
 In heart, it results in a reduced pump function (the heart becomes “stiffer”).
 Idebenone helps the mitochondria (power generators of the cells) to generate energy.
 Idebenone also reduces oxidative stress (it is an antioxidant), in heart and skeletal muscle, to prevent scar tissue formation.
 Thus, the heart pathology that is seen in many adolescent patients could be delayed or even prevented and skeletal muscle quality should be maintained longer.

 Santhera has tested idebenone in Duchenne patients and has shown it is safe.
 A Phase III study has also been performed to assess the effectiveness of Idebenone on pulmonary function, motor function, muscle strength and quality of life in patients not using corticosteroids.
 Results show that idebenone was well tolerated and a slower decline in respiratory function was observed for treated patients compared to the placebo group.
-A placebo-controlled phase 3 study in patients using corticosteroids is ongoing.
+A placebo-controlled phase 3 study in patients using corticosteroids was initiated.
 Santhera has filed for marketing authorization with both the European Medicine Agencies (EMA) and Food and Drug Administration (FDA) in 2016.
 July 2016 the FDA indicated that they need trial results from steroid-treated patients at the time of filing and therefore cannot consider the current application.
 In 2017 and 2018 the Committee for Human Medicinal Products gave a negative opinion on the use of Idebenone for DMD.
 In May 2019 Santhera filed for conditional marketing authorization with EMA for the treatment of respiratory dysfunction.
-It is anticipated that the CHMP will have an opinion in Q3 2020.
+However, in October 2020 Santhera announced they stopped the phase 3 clinical trial as an interim analysis had revealed the primary endpoint would not be met.
+They then also withdrew the marketing authorization application from EMA.

 To reduce inflammation and fibrosis and improve regeneration.